nrkno/dotnetskolen/README_EN.md

 #### Step 11 - Graphical representation of OpenAPI documentation

-In [step 6](#step-6---definere-api-kontrakt) we introduced the OpenAPI contract for our API, and placed it in the `/docs` folder.
-For now, the documentation is only available to those who have access to the code repo.
-In order for those who will integrate with the API to be able to see the contract, it is nice if it is published somewhere.
-In this step, we will see how we can make the OpenAPI contract available as a separate web page in the API using [ReDoc](https://github.com/Redocly/redoc).
+In [step 6](#step-6---define-api-contract) we introduced the OpenAPI contract for our API, and placed it in the `/docs` folder.
+Currently, the documentation is only available to those who have access to the code repository.
+To make the contract publically available, we have to publish it somewhere.
+In this step, we will look at how we can make the OpenAPI contract available as a separate web page in the API using [ReDoc](https://github.com/Redocly/redoc).
 With ReDoc we can copy an [HTML page from their documentation](https://github.com/Redocly/redoc#tldr) and paste a reference to our OpenAPI documentation, and we will get a nice graphical representation of our API, as shown below:

 ![redoc](./docs/illustrations/redoc.png)